-Raised in Ottawa and having worked first-hand with children and families for over fifteen years, I’ve seen the substantial need in our community for mental health services.
+Raised in Ottawa and having worked first-hand with children and families for almost 20 years, I’ve seen the substantial need in our community for mental health services.
 I believe child and play therapy services are especially needed.

 - Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).

 - Canadian Certified Counsellor (C.C.C.) with the Canadian Counselling and Psychotherapy Association (CCPA).